✅ Who this guide is for:

 10-15 minutes of focused writing practice beats 45 minutes of frustrated scribbling.
 Stop before the child gets tired.

-Follow this progression: dotted tracing worksheets → copying from a model → writing independently.
-Don't rush the stages.
+Follow this progression: dotted tracing worksheets, copying from a model, then writing independently.
+Do not rush the stages.

 Use Multi-Sensory Methods